New Family Guide

 Tell me why K4, kindergarten, and first grade students finish school early for the first few weeks of school?
 Is aftercare offered?

 We begin the year with early dismissal for our youngest students because it helps them transition smoothly into a full day of school.
 Getting up early for school is often a challenge for young students and their families, and we have found that this brief period of shorter school days helps to ease the schedule change for everyone.
 In the past, parents have commented how helpful this has been for them.

 Aftercare is offered to students in K4–6th grade every day school is in session until 5:30 pm, except on early dismissal days.
 This includes the days at the beginning of the year when K4, kindergarten, and first grade finish school early.

-More detailed information about aftercare can be found on the Fast Facts page.
+More detailed information about aftercare can be found HERE.

 Do you have early care?
 How early can you drop off your children?

 We do not offer early care for our students.

 Students should be dropped off at the following times: